 You didn’t like something the speaker said or did for reasons the speaker doesn’t like and is not willing to learn about, so obviously the problem is with you.
 Grow a thicker skin.

 Not only are you a woman, but you’re a feminist, so you must hate men, so you must be a lesbian, because everyone knows lesbians hate men.
 “Lesbian” is the best insult some folks can come up with.
-When I hear it, I usually lean over to my nearest girlfriend and give her a big, wet kiss.
+I don’t personally find it insulting, but I do recognize it as a desperate attempt to shut me up.

 You are a woman with opinions you’re willing to discuss and defend.
 How dare you.

 (See Exaggerating, Hypersensitive.)

 “Calm down!
 You’re getting all worked up–you’re going to blow a gasket!”
 Shut up.
 No, seriously, just shut up now.
 The speaker is not even listening anymore, and the goal here is not to relax you but the exact opposite.
 Walk away and live to fight another day.